 Good To Know:

-• Arc de Triomphe.
+- Arc de Triomphe.
 The Arc de Triomphe is open daily from 10:00 AM to 10:30 or 11:00 PM, depending on the season.
-It is closed on select holidays in France.
-Your Paris Museum Pass will get you in here!
+Itโs closed on select French holidays, so check ahead if visiting around a holiday.
+The climb to the top involves 284 steps, so wear comfortable shoes.
+Your Paris Museum Pass covers entry, allowing you to bypass lines.
+Visit at night to see the Champs-รlysรฉes lit up or at sunset for a less crowded experience.

 Day 2: Louvre, Palais-Royal, and Seine River Cruise